hikaru-212/etl_learning_journey/docs/philosophy.md

 - Question the purpose of every assumption.
 - Treat tools (like AI) as accelerators, not crutches.

 This mindset ensures that future projects—whether in cloud engineering, data pipelines, or other domains—are grounded in clarity, logic, and discipline.
+And that is why this file exists separately from the README: to capture the deeper *thinking process* behind the pipeline, not just the deliverables.

 ---